C'est La Vie barge cruise

 Sightseeing, family Champagne domain

 Another opportunity before lunch to put on your walking shoes or ride a bicycle along the towpath and catch the C’est la Vie at the next lock.
-We leave one canal the Lateral a la Marne, to join another the canal Marne a la Aine.
-After lunch, driving through vineyards as far as the eye can see, we will pay a visit to a small family-run vineyard, for the 2nd of your champagne-tasting experiences.
+We leave one canal, the Lateral a la Marne, to join another, the Canal de l'Aine à la Marne.
+After lunch, driving through vineyards as far as the eye can see, we will pay a visit to a small family-run vineyard for the 2nd of your champagne-tasting experiences.

 Back on board the C’est La Vie drinks and dinner.